 Points What you get points for Proof and documents needed 50 Studying with an educational sponsor (University of Chichester).
 Confirmation of Acceptance for Studies (CAS) is a virtual document that is assigned to you by your educational sponsor.
 This document is your official offer of a place on a course of study.
-10 Having enough money for course fees and monthly living costs ("maintenance").
+10 Having enough money for course fees and monthly living costs.
 See the "How much money do I need section below" Acceptable forms of evidence include bank or building society statements, evidence of your government's educational loan, or a letter from an official financial sponsor.
 If you are using bank statements as evidence, the money must be in your bank account (or your partner's or parents'/ legal guardians' account) for at least 28 days.
 The bank statements must be no more than 31 days old.
-Any money already paid to the sponsor (University) can be subtracted.
+Any money already paid to University of Chichester can be subtracted.
 E.g. tuition fee deposit, any fees paid in advance + max £1,265 accommodation fees paid in advance).
+10 What you get points for : Meeting the English Language requirement You must prove your knowledge of the English language when you apply.
+We will state the evidence we have used on your CAS and you may need to include the evidence with your visa application. www.gov.uk/student-visa/knowledge-of-english

-UKCISA - Student Immigration Information

-UK Visas And Immigration (UKVI) - Student Visas

-Study UK - Visa Information
+UKCISA - Student Immigration Information UK Visas And Immigration (UKVI) - Student Visas Study UK - Visa Information